andfanilo/hdp-tutorial/docs/index.md

 ![](./images/ecosystem.png)

-In this university tutorial, we will look into the Hadoop ecosystem by browsing through the [Hortonworks Data Platform Sandbox](https://www.cloudera.com/downloads/hortonworks-sandbox.html) virtual machine.
+In this university tutorial, we will look into the Hadoop ecosystem by browsing through the [Hortonworks Sandbox](https://www.cloudera.com/downloads/hortonworks-sandbox.html) virtual machine.

 Expect to interact with: